By joining our volunteer family, you will experience many ways to give that are both meaningful and enjoyable!

 - attend three to four support meetings or educational in-service programs annually

-- an annual on-site review by Volunteer Services
+- an annual performance review

 If you have experienced a recent death of someone close to you or are presently involved with a critically ill loved one, please wait one year before volunteering in any of our Patient and Family Support positions.
 You may participate in non-clinical volunteer service (retail shops, events and special projects).
 Please discuss your specific situation with a Volunteer Coordinator.